citrix/terraform-provider-citrixitm/USING_DOCKER.md

 $ docker rm citrixitm_tf_dev_container
 citrixitm_tf_dev_container
 ```

-Then create a new container, as described in Create a Container.
+Then create a new container, as described in [Create a Container](#create-a-container).

+## Using Local go-itm

+The Terraform provider is normally pinned to a specific version of go-itm.
+To override this for local development, Go needs to know that the go-itm module should be taken from a local directory rather than pulled from a remote repository.
+This is handled using the "replace" functionality of Go modules.

+For this to work in the Docker environment, the go-itm code needs to be available to the container.
+We do this by starting the Docker container...

+**Work in progress**